Tour Guide

 How do you get to South Bank Parklands?

 South Bank train station is directly adjacent to the parklands, serviced by multiple lines from Central Station in the CBD across the river.
 The free CityHopper ferry stops at South Bank Wharf every 30 minutes, connecting directly to the CBD waterfront and Kangaroo Point.
-The Goodwill Bridge pedestrian and cycle bridge links South Bank directly to the CBD's Garden Point — a 5-minute walk.
+The Goodwill Bridge pedestrian and cycle bridge links South Bank directly to the CBD's Gardens Point — a 5-minute walk.